1836–37 United States Senate elections: Alabama (regular)

 First-term senator Anti-Jacksonian Gabriel Moore lost re-election in November 1836 to Jacksonian John McKinley.

 Alabama (special)

 Shortly after the new term started, Jacksonian-now-Democrat John McKinley resigned to become Associate Justice of the U.S. Supreme Court.
 He was replaced by fellow Democrat Clement C. Clay in a June 19, 1837 special election.

 Clay would serve only until November 15, 1841, when he, too, resigned.

 Arkansas

 Arkansas became a new state and elected its two senators in a joint session of the Arkansas General Assembly on September 19, 1836.

 Jacksonian former Governor of Arkansas Territory William Fulton was elected to the Class 2 seat, with the term ending March 3, 1841.

 Jacksonian former delegate Ambrose Sevier was elected to the Class 3 seat, with the term ending March 3, 1837.

 Sevier was also re-elected in 1837 to the next term that would end in 1843.

+Connecticut

+There were two elections in Connecticut in this cycle.